Omgzilla/my.webs/content/posts/cos-lite-workshop.md

 ```
 <br>

-If you instead wants to add the microk8s cloud to an already deployed controller use this commnads:
+If you instead want to add the microk8s cloud to an already deployed controller use this commnads:
 ```bash
 $ microk8s.config | juju add-k8s <cloud-name> --controller <controller-name>
 ```